 Celebrity Big Brother 2025: Full list of confirmed housemates

-Actor Mickey Rourke, singer Jojo Siwa, actress Donna Preston and former MP Sir Michael Fabricant are all locked in
+Actor Mickey Rourke, singer Jojo Siwa, actress Donna Preston and former MP Sir Michael Fabricant are all in the house

+Celebrity Big Brother is back with a new crop of housemates including soap stars, an Olympic champion and a controversial Hollywood star

-Last year’s season was particularly explosive, thanks in part to former X Factor judges Louis Walsh and Sharon Osbourne making remarks about other celebrities.
+ITV rebooted Big Brother in 2023 and aired its first celebrity run, which reunited X Factor judges Louis Walsh and Sharon Osbourne, last year

-Hollywood actor Mickey Rourke, EastEnders star Patsy Palmer and former Tory MP Sir Michael Fabricant were among the contestants who entered the Big Brother house on the first live show.
+This year’s housemates include Oscar-nominated actor Mickey Rourke, EastEnders actor Patsy Palmer and former Tory MP Sir Michael Fabricant

 The full list of confirmed housemates for 2025

-Sir Michael – recognisable by his distinctive blond hair – had been a serving MP since 1992, and was on a celebrity edition of Channel 4’s First Dates for Stand Up To Cancer.

-The new edition of the spin-off Big Brother with famous faces will also include retired Olympic athlete Daley Thompson, The Only Way Is Essex star Ella Rae Wise, TV presenter Angellica Bell, and RuPaul’s Drag Race UK series four winner Danny Beard.
+Other housemates include Olympic athlete Daley Thompson, The Only Way Is Essex star Ella Rae Wise, TV presenter Angellica Bell, and RuPaul’s Drag Race UK series four winner Danny Beard.

 Two-time Olympic decathlon champion Thompson, 66, set a then-world record at the 1984 Los Angeles games and won the BBC Sports Personality prize that same year.